 Protect Your Rights Be Speaking With An Attorney

 If you are the victim of a personal injury accident, you need an attorney to represent your interests and ensure you rights are not violated during the legal process.
 Your injury attorney will prepare you for the deposition and (s)he will be with you during the deposition to object to any questions or behavior that is not permitted by law.
-The important thing to remember is that when you hire an experienced Pennsylvania personal injury attorney at Handler, Henning & Rosenberg LLP, you are receiving competent, sound, legal counsel from the beginning of your case through the deposition and the trial.
+The important thing to remember is that when you hire an experienced Pennsylvania personal injury attorney at Handler, Henning & Rosenberg LLC, you are receiving competent, sound, legal counsel from the beginning of your case through the deposition and the trial.

 Our Attorneys Are By Your Side During Every Step of a Personal Injury Lawsuit

 We understand that filing a personal injury lawsuit can be overwhelming, especially if this is the first time you have been in a courtroom or you have had to give a deposition.
-However, the personal injury attorneys of Handler, Henning & Rosenberg LLP understand.
+However, the personal injury attorneys of Handler, Henning & Rosenberg LLC understand.
 We make every effort to ensure that you fully understand each step in a personal injury lawsuit and you are comfortable with everything that happens during the process.
 We are available to answer your questions whenever you need us - we are working to see that your best interest is protected.